 Publication and Repository Responsibilities

-The CP shall include information on the certificate repositories.
+The CP shall include information on any certificate repositories.
 It shall include information on the entity that operates the STI-CR and its responsibility to publish practices, certificates, and certificate status.
 The CP shall include the frequency of publication and access controls.
+Note, in the case of SHAKEN, it is anticipated that the service providers will maintain a repository of their certificates.
+Thus, it’s not a requirement that an STI-CA also maintain an STI-CR.

 Identification and Authentication